Header

 Can my credentials be entered automatically?

-Yes, the username/password/workgroup can all be remembered to save having to type them in each time when using the *MOUNT command.
+Yes, the username/password/workgroup can all be set to avoid having to type them in each time when using the *MOUNT command.

 Edit the configuration file (as detailed in the user manual) and look for the token "logon" which by default is followed by a guest username and guest password - replace these with your own credentials.